 For Foreign Nationals Married to U.S. Citizens

-Two applications are required to initiate an adjustment of status, the Form I-130 and the Form I-485.
+Two applications are required to initiate an adjustment of status (which leads to a marriage green card), the Form I-130 and the Form I-485.
 The application must be supported by evidence of a bona fide marriage, one or more affidavits of support, a medical exam by a U.S. Civil Surgeon, and documentation of the applicant’s identity and entry into the United States.
 Unlike consular processing done for applicants outside the U.S., the couple does not have to wait for approval of the I-130 petition before continuing with the application process.
 The couple can file both applications concurrently – this is a one-step process where immigration officials adjudicate both applications at the same time.

 In many cases, the United States Citizenship and Immigration Services (USCIS) facility reviewing the applications may issue a Request for Evidence from the applying couple.
 After the paperwork is deemed sufficient, the case is transferred to a local USCIS field office with jurisdiction over the applicant.
 Biometric data will be collected and a background check will be done on the foreign national applicant, followed by an interview with the couple with a USCIS Officer.
 It is at this interview the officer will go over any questions or concerns regarding the application packet and determine whether or not the couple’s marriage is genuine.
 The time between the initial filing and final interview can take months in some cases and varies based on the backlogs of cases between USCIS field offices.
 If the officer believes the marriage is genuine, he or she may grant the adjustment of status application on the spot by stamping the applicant’s passport or, at a later date, by mail.